 Once a specific model is given, Conditions 1 and 3 can be verified directly, and the literature often has developed primitive conditions for Condition 2.
-In Appendix D, I will detail the primitive conditions of Condition 2 for the partially linear model in Section 4 and verify Conditions 1 - 3 for the parameterization used in the Monte Carlo experiments in that section.
+Appendix D details the primitive conditions of Condition 2 for the partially linear model in Section 4 and verifies Conditions 1 - 3 for the parameterization used in the Monte Carlo experiments in that section.